A Guide to summer pregnancy from maternity care experts In Dubai, Summer pregnancy: an FAQ guide from maternity experts

 How do I deal with pregnancy in the summer?

-.
+The challenge posed by summer pregnancies is focused on the heat.
 Not only is it hotter outdoors, but your temperature also elevates because of the spike in progesterone flowing in your body during the first trimester.

 To avoid the risk of dehydration, hyperthermia, and other heat-related conditions that could put you and your baby in danger, here are some of our maternity doctors’ recommendations: